maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 -   Using RStudio git pane.

--   Using the terminal for commands copy-pasted from somewhere on the web (and for the ones I do know by heart now!).
+-   Using the terminal for commands copy-pasted from somewhere on the web (and for the ones I now know by heart!).

 -   Using a git interface like GitKraken for more complicated stuff... which I haven't really ever fully explored, actually.